ilyamirin/carmen/README.md

 # carmen

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to be shown as code samples on Java Day conf as the example of Java deep anal theory.

 ## Usage